-The collection of works on paper can be visited by the general public in our newly renovated Manton Study Center for Works on Paper, due to open in early 2015.
+The collection of works on paper can be visited by the general public in our newly renovated Manton Study Center for Works on Paper, due to open in spring 2015.
 For more information on the collection, please call 413 458 0560 or complete this form

 The Clark's collection of more than six thousand prints, drawings, and photographs spans the history of the graphic arts from the fifteenth century through the early twentieth century.
 The collection includes significant concentrations of work by Albrecht Dürer, Claude Lorraine, John Constable, Edgar Degas, Henri de Toulouse-Lautrec, Paul Gauguin, and Winslow Homer.
 The Clark's small but important group of pastels by Degas, Camille Pissarro, Mary Cassatt, and Jean-François Millet are also housed in the department.

 In 1998 the Clark began a major initiative to establish a core collection of European and American photography from the 1840s through the 1910s.
 The collection now numbers more than one thousand works, including important photographs by Eugène Atget, Édouard Baldus, Julia Margaret Cameron, Francis Frith, Gustave Le Gray, Nadar, William Henry Fox Talbot, Alfred Stieglitz, Linneaus Tripe, and Carleton Watkins.